nshki/nshki.com/src/posts/mac-to-chromebook/index.md

 ---
 title: Switching from a Mac to a Chromebook (as a web developer)
 date: '2017-11-26'
+summary: This is my experience switching from a 2014 Retina Macbook Pro to a Google Pixelbook.
 ---

 _This is my experience switching from a 2014 Retina Macbook Pro to a Google Pixelbook.
 Doing this is by no means for everyone, but I wanted to share my findings for anyone toying with the idea._